History of the Stroller in 25 Funny & Classic Photos

 Strollers have certainly come a long way since the first baby carriage of the 1700s and all the iterations of carriages through the 19th and 20th centuries!

-For more details about modern strollers, be sure to check out our full stroller buying guide to learn how to select the perfect stroller for your needs.
+For more details about modern strollers, be sure to check out our full stroller buying guide to learn how to pick the perfect stroller for your needs.

 Boston Public Library, Digital Commonwealth historical photos. https://www.digitalcommonwealth.org/search